 If you still own a valid license of those types, you can continue using it with the latest version of JRebel.
 You will receive updates and support throughout the duration of your license.
 Any extensions for these license types are unavailable.

 Which license types am I currently able to purchase?

 From January 1, 2015, the license types available include managed and dedicated.

 What should I do when my license expires?

 When your license expires, you can renew it using the new license model at $475 per license per year.
 You can then choose to use it as a dedicated or a managed license.
 Please contact us by phone at 1-857-221-9900 or email at firstname.lastname@example.org.

-Which licenses can be uploaded to the JRebel License Server?
+Which JRebel licenses can be uploaded to the ZeroTurnaround License Server?

-The License Server accepts managed licenses, floating licenses, and old enterprise licenses with a fixed validity period.
+From the currently sold licenses, License Server accepts managed licenses.
+From the older licenses that are no longer sold, License Server also supports floating licenses, and old enterprise licenses with a fixed validity period.